Officers

 Gdańsk University of Technology, Poland

-Tomasz Janowski is an Associate Professor at Gdańsk University of Technology, President-Elect of the Digital Government Society (2026-2027), and International Engagement Editor of Government Information Quarterly, where he previously served for ten years as Co-Editor-in-Chief.
+Tomasz Janowski is an Associate Professor at Gdańsk University of Technology, Poland, President-Elect of the Digital Government Society, and International Engagement Editor of Government Information Quarterly, where he previously served for ten years as Co-Editor-in-Chief.
 His work focuses on digital government, digital transformation, and sustainable development.
-He is the author or co-author of over 300 scholarly, policy, and project publications, and has been recognized on Stanford/Elsevier World’s Top 2% Scientists List for both career-long and annual research impact.
-He brings nearly two decades of experience within the United Nations system, including serving as the founding head of UNU-EGOV.
-He has lectured to academic and policy audiences in over 60 countries and led more than 40 projects with a combined value of over USD 9 million, including funding from major international organizations such as the Commonwealth Secretariat, the European Commission, EIT, IDB, OSCE, UNDP, UNESCO, UNU, and the World Bank.
-His portfolio spans five continents, including work in conflict-affected countries (e.g., Afghanistan and Colombia), special-needs countries (e.g., Cameroon and Vanuatu), regional initiatives in Latin America and the European Union, and global community-building efforts.
-He founded the ICEGOV series, coordinated ten ICEGOV conferences worldwide, and served as co-chair of three DG.O conferences.
+He is the author or co-author of over 300 scholarly, policy, and project publications, recognized on Stanford/Elsevier World’s Top 2% Scientists List for both career-long and annual research impact.
+He brings nearly two decades of experience within the United Nations system, including as the founding head of UNU-EGOV.
+He has lectured to academic and policy audiences in over 60 countries and has led more than 40 projects worth over USD 9 million, funded among others by the Commonwealth Secretariat, the European Commission, the World Bank, EIT, IDB, OSCE, UNDP, UNESCO, and UNU.
+His professional portfolio spans five continents, encompassing work in conflict-affected countries (e.g., Afghanistan, Colombia), countries with special development needs (e.g., Cameroon, North Korea, Vanuatu), as well as regional (Latin America, the European Union) and interregional (EU-China) initiatives.
+His contributions to the development of the global digital government research and practice community include founding the ICEGOV conference series and coordinating ten ICEGOV conferences worldwide.

 Past-president